kerrj/yoloparser/README.md

 * <a href="https://github.com/kerrj/yoloparser/blob/master/README.md#how-can-i-train-yolo-on-custom-objects">Training your own neural net</a>
 * <a href="https://github.com/kerrj/yoloparser/blob/master/README.md#resources">Resources</a>

-## Should I use neural nets for object detection?
+# Should I use neural nets for object detection?
-**TL;DR** If Tensorflow Lite significantly speeds up processing like I expect it to, this technique is promising in a technical sense, since it is unmatched in accuracy and flexibility.
-There will, however, be a steep learning curve so I'd recommend this to experienced programmers who would like to challenge themselves and learn.

-The answer to this question is largely based on the specific team/person, since using them efficiently during competition would certainly take a lot of work, more so than just using color sensors and range meters.
-However, for teams/students who have the persistence to keep trying and the desire to challenge themselves and learn, using neural nets could certainly be a wonderful opportunity.
-I've summarized some of the pros and cons of using them in a strictly competition sense below.
+The answer to this question is largely based on the specific team/person, since using them efficiently during competition would certainly take a lot of work.
+However, for teams/students who have the persistence to keep trying and the desire to challenge themselves and learn, using neural nets could certainly be a powerful tool in competition as well as a wonderful opportunity to learn.

+It's likely Relic Recovery will include some sort of find-and-retrieve action in the game, so this could prove very useful in locating game elements.
 ### Pros
 * Extremely accurate localization with few false positives compared to other vision processing techniques.
 Neural nets are state-of-the art technology which have recently been blowing all other techniques out of the water for vision processing.
+* Robust against lighting and environment variation
 * Able to detect as many types of objects as you want it to (any game element you want)
 * Able to detect abstract and complicated objects such as robots and people
+* Size, position, pose, and distance invariant
 * See pictures below for examples.
-(Robot pictures were taken with a phone camera pointed at a laptop screen)
+Note how even in dark or clutttered conditions it can still find balls accurately.
 <p align="center">
 <img src="/samples/demo1.jpg" width="250" >
 <img src="/samples/demo2.jpg" width="250" >